Meowcu/codeway-nodejs/README.md

   - Big Query
   - Dataflow

-### Please use following command to your terminal.
+Please use following command to your terminal.

 - npm install

 (It will download dependencies(package.json) for project.)

-start command:
+Start command:

 - npm start